-6.2.1 Static attribute initialisation (CP) (FMT MSA.3-CP)
+6.2.1 Static attribute initialisation (CP) (FMT_MSA.3-CP)

-FMT MSA.3.1 The operational environment shall enforce the Memory Access Control Policy to provide permissive default values for security attributes that are used to enforce the SFP.
+- FMT_MSA.3.1 The operational environment shall enforce the Memory Access Control Policy to provide permissive default values for security attributes that are used to enforce the SFP. - FMT_MSA.3.2 The operational environment shall allow no role to specify alternative initial values to override the default values when an object or information is created.